mikeobrien/mikeobrien.github.com/lab/index.md

 - [Building Scientific Apparatus](http://www.amazon.com/Building-Scientific-Apparatus-John-Moore/dp/0521878586) - John H. Moore, Christopher C. Davis, Michael A. Coplan, Sandra C. Greer.
 This is the experimenters bible; fabricating, vacuum, electronics, optics and more.
 If you are doing any serious experimentation, this book is a must have, covers almost everything you need to know.

 - [Introduction to Solid State Chemistry](https://www.youtube.com/watch?v=kI7D2lkcF8E&list=PL36EC6A6180271B0F) - [Donald Sadoway, MIT Department of Materials Science and Engineering](http://donaldsadoway.com/).
 Don't let the title fool you, this isn't your father's first year chemistry course.
 Sadoway is an amazing lecturer who really makes the material come alive.
 Lectures 1-14 cover quantum theory and condensed matter physics.
-The lectures on organic and biochemestry are also fantastic.
+The lectures on organic and biochemistry are also fantastic.

 - [Modern Physics: From The Atom to Big Science](https://itunes.apple.com/us/itunes-u/history-181b-spring-2008-modern/id461116019) - [Cathryn Carson Berkley Department of History](http://history.berkeley.edu/people/cathryn-carson).
 This is a truly unique course that digs into the history of physics starting with Newton and on into the 21st century.
 She does a masterful job of explaining the relevant physics as well as the social and political context.
 I've listened to these over and over and glean something new each time.
 I've found that understanding the historical development and the people involved make learning the technical details much more fun and interesting.
 The discussion on radiation and quantum physics in lectures 12-15 and 20-26 is highly relevant to the content on this site.